tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 ### 3.6 Parameterized Tests: default behavior and unsupported values (normative)

-Implementations MUST provide Parameterized Tests that support the default `Parameter` values. implementations SHOULD provide for Parameterized Tests to take parameters, but MAY produce animplementation of a Parameterized Test that takes no parameters but only uses a default parameter value applicable within their domain.
+Implementations MUST provide Parameterized Tests that support the default `Parameter` values.
+Implementations SHOULD provide for Parameterized Tests to take parameters, but MAY produce an implementation of a Parameterized Test that takes no parameters but only uses a default parameter value applicable within their domain.

-How a Test implementation responds when given a `Parameter` value that is not supported by the implementation is not specified.
+BDQ does not specify how a Test implementation is to respond when given a `Parameter` value that is not supported by the implementation.
 Implementers SHOULD handle this in a manner appropriate for their implementation framework.
 Unless otherwise noted in properties of the `Specification`, implementations MUST NOT use `Response.status`="EXTERNAL_PREREQUISITES_NOT_MET" to indicate a non-supported parameter value.

 ### 3.7 Bulk / non-Framework execution (normative)